Start by clicking on "Fill out the template"

 How to use this document

 This Shareholder Agreement may be used when a corporation is incorporated and before it starts to take on normal daily business activities - or, conversely, if this corporation has never had a Shareholder Agreement in place and needs to better establish the structure of the management of the corporation.
-It may also be used in the event of an amalgamation between two companies or a continuance (when a corporation moves to another jurisdiction).
+It may also be used in the event of an amalgamation between two companies (when two or more corporations merge and carry on as one corporation) or a continuance (when a corporation moves to another jurisdiction).
 This Shareholder Agreement outlines the basic responsibilities of the corporation towards the shareholders: things such as when the corporation should submit a budget, when its directors should meet and how should decisions may be taken by the directors.

 It also outlines the basic responsibilities of the shareholders toward the corporation: things such as how the shareholders should handle business opportunities that come their way, restrictions on selling shares, and what will happen if the corporation needs more money.